Descriptor-Libraries/descriptor-libraries-framework/README.md

 3. backend volume for Python code to allow development while container is running.

 4. frontend volume for react code to allow development while container is running.

+### Networking / Reverse Proxy

+I switched the reverse proxy from nginx to traefik.

 ### Running containers
 1. All containers can be built using